Frequently Asked Questions

 5. How do I apply PRO SHOT® Floor Restorer?

 Begin by removing all previous products.
 Clean and dry floor.
 Apply PRO SHOT® Floor Restorer to a clean and dry floor using a sponge mop or lambswool applicator.
 Pour a moderate amount of PRO SHOT® onto the floor and simply glide the sponge mop back and forth.
 Do not put any pressure on the mop to prevent air bubbles, and do not work the product into the floor.
 Move along quickly and do not go back over any area until it has dried completely.
 PRO SHOT® Floor Restorer was designed to adhere to the surface of the floor.
-NOTE: If you have used oil, soap, or previous wax products in the past, it’s very important to remove those products before applying PRO SHOT® Floor Restorer.
+NOTE: If you have used oil, soap, or previous wax products or cleaners in the past, it’s very important to remove those products before applying PRO SHOT® Floor Restorer.